Skip to main content

 Create Systemd Service

-Run the following command to create a systemd service (replace 1000, [your_username], and [your_password]):
+Run the following command to create a systemd service (replace xxxx with your user ID):

 echo "[Unit]